joergkeller/arduino-musicbox/README.md

 The control code shall
 * animate the trellis keys while idle
 * read trellis keys
-* on key press play a music file from the micro SD card from a specific folder and blink the respective key
+* on key press play a music track from the micro SD card from a configured folder and blink the respective key
-* on pressing the same key or when playback stops jump to the next file in the folder, until all music is played
+* on pressing the same key or when playback stops jump to the next track in the folder, until all music is played
 * read the rotary decoder to change the volume, the maximum volume can be configured
 * press the rotary decoder to pause/resume (short) and stop/sleep (long)
 * detect when a headphone is plugged in and mute the amplifier for the internal speakers
-* read nfc chips and play the configured file for the given id
+* read nfc chips and play the configured track or album for the given id
 * switch the music box  off automatically after an idle period

 ## Checkout this code